code-with-amitk/Code-examples/System-Design/Concepts/Scrum/README.md

 <a name=sp></a>
 #### 2. Sprint
-- This is basic unit of development.
+This is basic unit of development.
 - _Sprint starts with:_ a planning meeting, where the tasks for the sprint are identified and an estimated commitment for the sprint goal is made.
 - _Sprint ends with:_ a review or retrospective meeting where the progress is reviewed and lessons for the next sprint are identified.
 During each sprint, the team creates finished portions of a product.

+**Zero Sprint:** This is first step or pre-preparation step that comes just before the first sprint.
+It includes all activities such as setting a development environment, preparing backlog, etc.

 <a name=us></a>
 #### 3. User Stories